spadapet/DevPrompt/README.md

 * Open __DevPrompt.sln__ in Visual Studio 2019 on Windows 10
 * __DevPrompt__: C# project with UI written in WPF.
 This is the shell that hosts processes owned by DevNative.
 * __DevPrompt.Api__: C# project for defining public interfaces for plugins to use.
+* __DevPrompt.ProcessWorkspace__: C# project that implements the tabbed user interface for hosting command prompts.
+It's written as a plugin to DevPrompt.exe.
 * __DevNative__: C++ project that contains the global app and state of running processes.
 It uses COM interfaces to communicate with the managed UI in DevPrompt.exe.
 * __DevInject__: C++ project that gets injected into every hosted command prompt process.
 Threads are created to communicate with DevNative through pipes.
 * __DevInjector__: C++ project for a helper executable to inject DevInject into command prompt processes of opposite bitness.